RohitV5/mern-project/README.md

 This will run two projects.
 One for react and other one for node.
 Check package.json for more info.

-Never save .env to github as it contains all your credentials.
+Note: Never save .env to github as it contains all your credentials.
 Add this to gitignore.

+# use pre's and statics in mongoose models.

+# use npm accesscontrol for role management.